 In general, a guitar pick is a triangular shaped piece of hard material to aid the guitarist in strumming and picking the strings.
 These guitar picks can be made of various materials such as metal, bone, wood but are most commonly available in the plastic form commercially.

-You can easily purchase guitar picks from any music stores and they come in various sizes and gauges (hardness).
+You can easily purchase guitar picks from any music store and they come in various sizes and gauges (hardness).
 In my opinion, the size of the guitar pick is really up to individual preferences and finger sizes.

-If you are unsure about what to buy, I would recommend getting guitar picks that are roughly 2cm by 2cm in sizes as they would fit nicely in most fingers.
+If you are unsure about what to buy, I would recommend getting guitar picks that are roughly 2cm by 2cm in size as they would fit nicely in most fingers.
 Also, be sure to invest in at least 10-15 picks as they get lost easily and you don’t want to find yourself in a situation without a spare pick.

 The other aspect of choosing picks lies in their gauge/hardness.
 Depending on the type of tone and style of guitar playing, various gauges of picks have their different applications.